mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 | Everything else                   | -$4,902   | -$8,183   | {{<delta-cell>}} |
 | **Net profit**                    | $5,349    | $5,979    | {{<delta-cell>}} |

-While it sounds impressive to grow revenue by $350k, it's a little less exciting that I'm only walking away with $6k in profit.
+While it sounds impressive to grow revenue by $350k, it's less exciting that I'm only walking away with $6k in profit.
 I don't pay myself a salary, so $6k is what I earned from the business.
 Still, I'm excited about these numbers and what they mean for 2023.

 One of the major cost increases was electrical engineering.
 Throughout 2021, TinyPilot's electrical engineering vendor was struggling to keep up with TinyPilot's needs.
 In late 2021, I switched to a new vendor that fits our needs better, but they cost three times as much.

-The ongoing chip shortage forced us into costly redesigns, which bloated costs for both engineering hours and raw materials.
+The ongoing chip shortage forced us into costly redesigns, which bloated costs in engineering hours and raw materials.
 We were frequently in a race to redesign a circuit board before we ran out of our existing version, so we paid a premium to expedite everything and often ended up with unusable leftover components.

 We finally escaped the redesign treadmill in September.
-I'm hopeful that TinyPilot's fourth quarter 2022 results will be reflective of the coming year.
+I'm hopeful that TinyPilot's fourth quarter 2022 results will reflect the coming year.
 Our profit was $28.6k for the quarter, which is $9.5k per month.
 If I can sustain that for 2023, I'll be happy.

 ### TinyPilot got a new website